pzenger/livegram/README.md

 # livegram
-Live stream from an Instragram tag
+Live stream of an Instagram tag